atcz/DCSWaypointEditor/README.md

 ## Usage

-Waypoints and JDAM preplanned missions can be added by either manually entering a set of coordinates or capturing them from the DCS F10 map via optical text recognition.
+Waypoints and JDAM/SLAM preplanned missions can be added by either manually entering a set of coordinates or capturing them from the DCS F10 map via optical text recognition.
+If "DCSTheWay" is installed, the coordinates can be captured from the current camera view.

 #### Manual coordinates entry

-1. Choose a waypoint type (WP = regular waypoint, MSN = JDAM preplanned mission)
+1. Choose a waypoint type (WP = regular waypoint, MSN = JDAM/SLAM preplanned mission)

 2. Enter the latitude and longitude.
 Decimal seconds are supported.

-3. Enter the elevation in feet (optional for regular waypoints, mandatory for JDAM preplanned missions)
+3. Enter the elevation in feet (optional for regular waypoints, mandatory for JDAM/SLAM preplanned missions)

 5. (Optional) Choose a sequence to assign the waypoint to.